ptaconet/getremotedata/README.md

 ## Current limitations

-The package is at a an early stage of development.
+The package is still at a an early stage of development.
 Here are some of the current limitations, and ideas for future developments :

   - MODIS data cannot be downloaded if your area of interest covers multiple MODIS tiles (for an overview of MODIS tiles go